The Regal Doll Manufacturing Company of Trenton, NJ

 REGAL DOLL MFG.
 Co INC. or

-unmarked.
-1930 Sonny Boy doll, part of the Kiddie Pal line.
+Sonny Boy dolls, all part of the Kiddie Pal line (and probably others).

 The Kiddie Pal Dolly